 It's fairly common for people to get hungry shortly after eating fast food regardless of how much they eat.
 Well, the same thing applies to cats: if you feed your kitty food that contains lackluster nutritional values, it's going to ask for more.
 In addition to that, the size of the portion is also essential because as the felines bigger, they need to eat more to sustain themselves.
 As a result, if your fluffy friend happens to be an adult cat, don't feed it kitten-sized meals.
 Take the characteristics of your cat into account to give it a well-balanced diet.

-To put it plainly, cats with hyperthyroidism have elevated metabolic rates which mean they burn a lot more calories every day compared to normal cats.
+To put it plainly, cats with hyperthyroidism have elevated metabolic rates which means they burn a lot more calories every day compared to normal cats.
 Because of that, most affected felines experience considerable increases in appetite, weight loss, muscle wasting,...
 Hyperthyroidism tends to show up in senior cats but kittens could have it as well.
 Overall, kittens that have hyperthyroidism could eat up to twice the amount of food they normally eat and still ask, beg and hunt for more.

 Intestinal Parasites (Tapeworms, Hookworms, Roundworms,...)